 What is the Corporate Transparency Act?
-Will the CTA Affect My Business?
+How does the CTA Affect My Business?

 Blog By: Attorney Lindy Laurence

 As a small business owner, we understand that you work tirelessly to keep your business going.
 It's challenging enough to navigate the various registration requirements and compliance obligations that come with running a business.
-Now, there's a new reporting requirement on the horizon - the beneficial ownership information (BOI) for your company.
+Now, there's another reporting requirement - the beneficial ownership information (BOI) for your company.

 The BOI reporting requirement is part of the 2021 Corporate Transparency Act (CTA).
 The CTA falls under the Bank Secrecy Act, a set of federal laws that govern record-keeping and report filings for certain financial transactions.
-Under the CTA, millions of entities will be required to report their beneficial ownership information to the Financial Crimes Enforcement Network (FinCEN), which is part of the Department of Treasury.
+Under the CTA, millions of entities are now required to report their beneficial ownership information to the Financial Crimes Enforcement Network (FinCEN), which is part of the Department of Treasury.

 Why is this reporting requirement so important?
-According to FinCEN, it will enhance the ability to protect US national security interests and the US financial system from illicit use.
-By providing transparency into the ultimate beneficial owners of companies, these filings will help combat illegal activities such as money laundering and fraud.
+The purpose of the BOI reporting system is to protect the US financial system from illicit use.
+By providing transparency into the ultimate beneficial owners of companies, these filings will help combat illegal activities, such as money laundering and fraud.

-How do you know if your company needs to report the BOI?
-A key factor to consider is if you had to file a document with your secretary of state to form your company.
-There are some exceptions, such as entities with more than 20 employees and gross revenue exceeding $5 million, or publicly traded companies registered under Section 102 of Sarbanes-Oxley.
-But for the most part, small business owners like you won't qualify for exemption and will have to report this information.
-Translation: yes, put this task on your To Do list.
+How do you know if your company needs to file a BOI report?
+There are limited exceptions, such as entities with more than 20 employees and gross revenue exceeding $5 million, or publicly traded companies.
+But for the most part, small business owners like you will have to file an initial BOI report.

 Some aspects of the reporting requirement may not be straightforward, such as determining who qualifies as a beneficial owner.
 FinCEN's website provides an excellent FAQ, but you may still have questions.
 Rational Unicorn's legal counsel can help answer any questions you may have about who qualifies as a beneficial owner, and the BOI reporting requirements.

-One of the most concerning aspects of this filing requirement is the steep financial penalties for noncompliance.
-Civil penalties can amount to $500 per day for each violation, and criminal penalties include a $10,000 fine and up to two years of imprisonment.
-Even if your non-compliance is unintentional, there can be severe consequences for business owners who are unaware of this obligation.
+The most worrisome aspect of this filing requirement is the steep financial penalty for noncompliance.
+Civil penalties can reach $500 per day per violation, and criminal penalties include a $10,000 fine and up to two years of imprisonment.
+Even if your non-compliance is unintentional, there can be harsh consequences for business owners who are unaware of this obligation.

-Given the complexities associated with meeting this filing requirement, it's crucial that businesses are aware and prepared.
-We hope that all small business owners take the time to understand and recognize this new compliance obligation.
+Given the importance of the BOI report, it's crucial that businesses are aware and prepared.
+We hope that all small business owners take the time to understand and recognize this important compliance obligation.

 To help you further, here are three commonly asked questions about the BOI reporting requirement: